Woman on her phone stands next to a commuter train.

 Did you know?

-If you’ve received a credit card offer that says “pre-approved,” that likely means your credit score and financial history match at least some of a card issuer’s criteria.
+If you’ve received a credit card offer that says “pre-approved”, your credit score and financial history match at least some of a card issuer’s criteria.

 How do I get pre-approved for a credit card?

-You may receive a pre-approval offer, or you can use an online tool to find out what credit cards you may be qualified for before you apply.
+You may receive a pre-approval offer in the mail.
+You can also use an online tool to find out what credit cards you may be qualified for before you apply.
+It’s important to know that pre-approval doesn’t guarantee final credit card approval.

 Do pre-approvals hurt your credit score?

-Pre-approvals use soft inquiries, which don’t affect your credit score because you haven’t applied for credit.
-It’s important to remember that pre-approval doesn’t always guarantee credit card approval.
-Once you apply for credit, the lender still must place a hard inquiry on your credit file, which can affect your credit.
+Pre-approvals use a soft inquiry to your credit history.
+A soft inquiry doesn’t affect your credit score because you haven’t applied for credit.
+Once you apply for credit, the lender will perform a hard inquiry on your credit file, which can affect your credit.

 Why you should check if you’re pre-approved for a card

-Pre-approval means the card issuer feels confident you can be approved for a credit card.
+Pre-approval means the card issuer feels confident they can offer you a credit card.
 Pre-approval gives you these benefits:

 You avoid hurting your credit score

-Credit card issuers usually place a soft credit inquiry on your credit report when they check whether you're pre-approved for the card, and this doesn't affect your credit score.
+Credit card issuers place a soft credit inquiry on your credit report when they check whether you're pre-approved.
+This doesn't affect your credit score.
 When you submit an actual application for a credit card, the lender places a hard credit inquiry on your credit file, which can impact your credit score.

 You save time by applying only when you know you’re pre-approved for the card

-If you receive a pre-approved credit card offer, you’ll likely qualify for the card, unless you have had recent negative changes to your credit report and score.
-So, you won’t spend time researching and applying for cards that you may be denied.
+If you receive a pre-approved credit card offer, your chances are good that you’ll get final approval.
+Note that if you have recent negative changes to your credit report and score this might be an obstacle.

 You can receive unique credit card offers

-Also, since pre-approval means a card company won’t ding your credit score when you request offers, you can browse all an issuer’s card options.
-This means you could compare cards for the best perks, like 0% introductory APR, introductory bonuses, and appealing cash back rewards.
+Your pre-approval means a credit card company won’t hurt your credit score when you request offers.
+You can browse all the issuer’s card options.
+Now you can compare cards for the best perks, like 0% introductory APR, introductory bonuses, and cash back rewards.

 How do lenders decide if I qualify for a credit card?

-Your credit cards are essentially loans you get from a credit card issuer, so before approving you for a credit card, credit providers look at your credit history to determine how likely you are to pay your credit card bill.
+A credit card is a loan you get from a credit card issuer.
+Before approving you for a credit card, credit issuers look at your credit history to determine if you’re likely to pay your credit card bill.
 Here are examples of the types of information that a credit card company may review:

 Credit score

-According to the Consumer Financial Protection Bureau, your credit score tells a lender how likely you are to repay your credit card balance on time.
-Most FICO® Credit Scores range from 300 to 850 and are calculated based on your unique credit history.
-Things that affect your FICO® Score include missed credit card payments, credit utilization, age of your credit accounts, and your credit mix.
+Your credit score tells a lender how likely you are to repay your credit card balance on time.
+Most credit scores range from 300 to 850 and are calculated based on your unique credit history.
 Your credit score helps lenders decide what interest rates to offer you and what credit cards you can get.
+Things that affect your credit scores include missed credit card payments, how much available credit you use (credit utilization ratio), age of your credit accounts, and your credit mix.

 Income